Colette-Pitamba/calculator/README.md

 # alculator

-An experiment using javascript to create simple Calculator.
+An experiment using javascript to create a simple Calculator.
 Give it a try!

 ### Credits: